redemptive/chef-node-cookbook/README.md

 ## Installation and Usage

+- Installation of dependancies
   - Install VirtualBox
   - Install Vagrant
   - Install ChefDK

+- Testing the cookbook
+  - Download the repository, navigate to it in the command line and run kitchen test